Woburn Dolphinarium: 1972 - 1983

 BACKGROUND

-Opening on the 1 April 1971 the London Dolphinarium was located at 65 Oxford Street in London and owned by the Pleasurama Leisure Group.
-At this time the company also owned Marineland in Mallorca and a temporary dolphin holding and training pool located in the Pleasurama's Amusement Park at Ramsgate.
-In December 2012, 65 Oxford Street and any of the remaining infrastructure from the original dolphinarium were demolished for redevelopment.
+Opening on 1 April 1971, the London Dolphinarium was located at 65 Oxford Street in London and owned by the Pleasurama Leisure Group.
+The construction of this facility was estimated to be £200,000.
+At that time, the company also owned Marineland in Mallorca and a temporary dolphin holding and training pool located in the Pleasurama's Amusement Park at Ramsgate.
+In December 2012, 65 Oxford Street and some of the remaining infrastructure from the original dolphinarium were demolished for redevelopment.

 Knowsley Safari Park Dolphinarium: 1972 - 1985